elasticio/elasticio.github.io/_integrator-guide/mapping-data.md

 ![Mapping result of the field](/assets/img/integrator-guide/data-mapper/mapper-03.png "Mapping result of the field")

 The screenshot above shows the successful mapping result which is `Gromit`.
 Notice that you have jumped to the *Mapping results* tab here which shows the successful evaluation result.
 Note also the green check-mark appeared besides the mapping field.
-This means the mapping of this field is accepted.
+This means the mapping of this field is valid.

 ![Expressions tab](/assets/img/integrator-guide/data-mapper/mapper-04.png "Expressions tab")